 1. Job Flexibility

 This is a highly flexible job.
-Like stated above, being a sales executive allows you to work in different work settings.
-On time you are in the office, the next you are traveling, and interacting with other executives.
+As stated above, being a sales executive allows you to work in different work settings.
+On-time you are in the office, the next you are traveling, and interacting with other executives.
 So, it’s a highly flexible job.

 2. Stimulating Work Environment